CERN LHC Nuclear Chemistry Research

-This research explores how subatomic particles interact with matter—long before a detector is ever built.
-Using Monte Carlo techniques, Geant4 simulations, and large-scale computing, I modeled detector geometries, material responses, and data flows for high-energy physics experiments.
+This research explores how subatomic particles interact with matter using Monte Carlo techniques, Geant4 simulations, and high-performance computing

 Project Code